Awbugl/ProjectGenesis/README.md

 - v2.4.2
   + Fixed compatibility with `BlueprintTweaks` mod
-  + Explicitly incompatible with `TheyComeFromVoid` and `GalacticScale`, will not load when loading the above mods
+  + Explicitly incompatible with `TheyComeFromVoid` and `GalacticScale`, will not load this when loading the above mods

 - v2.4.1